thornoar/pshash/documentation/main.typ

 This solves the problem with lacking symbol categories --- now we can separate upper-case letters, lower-case letters, numbers, etc., into different sources and apply the elevated choice function, specifying the number of symbols from each source.
 However, there are two issues arising:

 - The result of the elevated choice function will be something like `"amwYXT28@!"`, which is not a bad password, but it would be nice to be able to shuffle the individual selections between each other instead of lining them up one after another.

 - Despite the fact that the argument shift function makes the password selection chaotic, the function is a bijection, which means that it can be reversed.
-With sufficient knowledge of the algorithm, a hacker can write an inverse algorithm that retrieves the private key from the resulting password.
+With sufficient knowledge of the algorithm, an attacker can write an inverse algorithm that retrieves the private key from the resulting password.
 This is a deal breaker for our function, because it defeats the purpose --- you may as well have one password for everything.
 The way to solve this problem is to make the choice function artificially non-injective, or non-collision-free, in a controlled way.
 In such case, many different keys will produce the same password, and it will be impossible to know which one of them is the correct one.
 This violates the common non-collision property of hash functions, but it is necessary given the nature of the function we are developing.

 We will solve one problem at a time.